chinmaya-kumar-behera/chinmaya-kumar-behera/README.md

 💬 Ask me about my experience as a core developer at @learnduke, where I contributed to the development of a student doubt-clearing platform.
 I'm passionate about creating solutions that make learning more accessible and engaging.

-📫 You can reach me via email at [your email address] or connect with me on [LinkedIn](your LinkedIn profile URL).

 😄 Pronouns: He/Him